Razor bump remedies for men with darker skin tones

 Once you know how your hair grows, you’re ready to shave.
-Here’s what dermatologists recommend for men of color who get razor bumps:
+Here’s what dermatologists recommend for men who have a darker skin tone and get razor bumps:

 Wash your face with a gentle, non-comedogenic facial cleanser.
 Use a washcloth or soft-bristle face brush, applying the cleanser in a circular motion.
 This gentle massage-like motion helps to remove dead skin cells, which can reduce the number of hairs that curve back into your skin.

-Rinse your face thoroughly with lukewarm water to remove all cleanser.
+Rinse your face thoroughly with warm water to remove all cleanser.

 A warm compress also helps loosen the hairs that have curved into your skin and caused razor bumps.
-To make a warm compress, place a clean washcloth under hot water.
+To make a warm compress, place a clean washcloth under warm water.
 Wring out the excess water.
-Then apply the washcloth to your beard area for 5 minutes.
+Then apply the washcloth to your beard area for five minutes.

-If you shave at the end of your shower, dermatologists recommend using an anti-fog mirror.
+If you prefer to shave at the end of your shower, dermatologists recommend using an anti-fog mirror.
 You can attach this mirror to the shower wall.